arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-1000-wifi/tutorials/mkr-1000-web-server-ap-mode/mkr-1000-web-server-ap-mode.md

 ![Different browser views.](assets/MKR1000_T5_IMG05.png)

-When interacting with the links, you should see the LED, connected to pin 2, turn on and off depending on what you click, and now we have successfully created a way of interacting with our MKR 1000 board remotely.
+When interacting with the links, you should see the LED, connected to pin 2, turn on and off depending on what you click, and now we have successfully created a way of interacting with our MKR 1000 WiFi board remotely.
 Whenever we click on these links, the Serial Monitor will print information regarding the requests, as the image below shows.

 ![Serial Monitor output of a client connecting.](assets/MKR1000_T5_IMG06.png)